 Despite supposedly being a very big fan of this band, I completely ignored Ode to Joy.
 I think it’s because I mostly haven’t enjoyed their post Sky Blue Sky output.

 When I first heard this record, I sighed.
 I thought “Not again” and sort of dismissed it.
-Given where I put this rating I’m not sure how low I was going to make my rating but I guess lower than this.
+Given where I put this rating after three listens I’m not sure how low I was going to make my rating after the first listen, but I guess lower than this.
 Anyway…

 I slowly realized that this is actually a bit of a left turn (at least from pre-Ode to Joy Wilco) and more than I was giving them credit for initially.
 So that’s something.